Translation: why use freelance or agency professionals?

 To become a translator-interpreter, a 5-year study course is necessary.
 It is possible to obtain a master's degree at a university or a specialized school, such as ESIT or ISIT.

-- The literary translator: he works on the translation of a work intended for publication (novels, practical guides, cookbooks, etc.) for publishing or the press.
+• Literary translators: they work on the translation of a work intended for publication (novels, practical guides, cookbooks, etc.) for publishing or the press.

 In the business world, everyone has their own specificity, and it is to this extent that the translator brings a real and precise added value thanks to his knowledge, his training and his culture.
 While anyone can translate a document using an online tool, no one can replace the translator, his or her human dimension and linguistic skills, which will adapt to your requests and guarantee qualitative and personalized results.
-Translation is a real challenge if you want to develop internationally, so it is important that you take communication with non-French speakers seriously.
+Translation is a real challenge if you want to develop, so it is important that you take communication with non-English speakers seriously.
 To this extent, using an interpreter represents a considerable time saving.

 When you contact a consultant for your translation project, he or she will ask you many questions about your needs in order to better understand them and propose the most appropriate solution.
-Your translation project is an essential link in the success of your international expansion**, which is why it is important to ensure that it goes smoothly.
+Your translation project is an essential link in the success of your expansion, which is why it is important to ensure that it goes smoothly.

 The choice is yours.
 For the translation of your documents, you can call upon freelance translators as well as translators within an agency.
 Interpreters will work with you on a daily basis to ensure that your translation meets your initial requirements: budget, deadline, writing style...
 You can also choose a translator based on his or her extra-professional skills, so that they are aligned with your company's field: technology, politics, advertising, commerce, marketing, finance...
-A specialized translator will be able to transcribe your documents into another language, while knowing exactly what he or she is talking about
+A specialized translator will be able to transcribe your documents into another language, while knowing exactly what he or she is talking about.